 1500 BCE: The Ancient Olmec of Southern Mexico

-In their 2013 book The True Story of Chocolate, archaeologist Michael Coe and anthropologist/food historian Sophie Coe offer evidence that cacao was discovered and domesticated by the ancient Olmec in present-day Veracruz, Mexico.
+In their 2013 book The True History of Chocolate, archaeologist Michael Coe and anthropologist/food historian Sophie Coe offer evidence that cacao was discovered and domesticated by the ancient Olmec in present-day Veracruz, Mexico.
 Regarded as the first civilization of the Americas, the Olmec fermented, toasted, and ground cacao beans and consumed it as a drink.
 Coe and Coe discovered that the Olmec called it “kakawa,” a term used as early as 1000 BCE.

 300s AD: The Ancient Maya of Mexico and Guatemala